Moerizzy/TOFMapper/README.md

 ## Testing

+Testing is made to work on larger images without pre-cutting.
+A sliding window extracts overlapping patches to generate softmax predictions, which are then merged by averaging and majority voting.
+This approach improves boundary segmentation.

 "-c" denotes the path of the config, Use different **config** to test different models.

 "-o" denotes the output path

-"-t" denotes the test time augmentation (TTA), can be [None, 'lr', 'd4'], default is None, 'lr' is flip TTA, 'd4' is multiscale TTA

-"--rgb" denotes whether to output masks in RGB format

 ```
 python TOFMapper/tof_test.py -c TOFMapper/config/tof/unetformer.py -o fig_results/tof/unetformer --rgb
 ```

-## Inference on Huge Areas
+## Inference with Overlap

-This function takes an image folder and performs inference.
-It predicts overlapping predictions, which can be adjusted using "-st" and "-ps".
-These are merged by averaging the probability scores and output as a georeferenced GeoTIF and ShapeFile in the size of the original images.
+This function is particularly suitable to tackle edge problems and operate over vast geographic extents.
+This script performs inference on a folder of georeferenced images using a sliding window approach with adjustable patch size (-ps) and stride (-st).
+It keeps only the inner part of every patch (-kr) to reduce boundary effects, averaging overlapping softmax scores to generate robust predictions.
+The script also combines neighboring images for added context and preserves the original geospatial metadata.
+Predictions are output as a GeoTIF and then converted to a shapefile.

 "i" denotes the input image folder